A healthier semi-classical dynamics: Regime of validity of the standard semi-classical equations

-However, it must be emphasised that whenever the low noise, $\sigma\rightarrow0$, limit is taken, the most accurate dynamics is achieved by keeping the additional $\sigma^{-1}$ dependent terms in \eqref{eq: unravelingCQCQuantumHamiltonian} that do not appear in \eqref{eq: hamSemiQuant}.
-In this limit, the resulting dynamics causes the quantum state to almost instantaneously evolve, with probabilities given by the Born rule, to an eigenstate of the operators $\{Z_i,H_I\}$ \cite{GisinMeas, UCLBORNRULE}.
+An important example of where the healed semi-classical dynamics extends the regime of validity of the standard semi-classical equations, without considerable increased technical difficulty, is in the low noise, $\sigma\rightarrow0$, limit of the theory.
+Here, one considers timescales long compared to the diffusion in the theory, such that the inequality of \eqref{ineq: timescale_lower} holds, and the classical equations can be approximated by \eqref{eq: hamSemiClass}.
+However, rather than restricting to specific states and timescales such that the decoherence is negligible, we instead keep the additional $\sigma^{-1}$ dependent terms in \eqref{eq: healedSemiQuant} that do not appear in \eqref{eq: hamSemiQuant}.
+In the limit that $\sigma \rightarrow 0$, the quantum dynamics causes the quantum state to almost instantaneously evolve, with probabilities given by the Born rule, to an eigenstate of the operators $\{z_i,H\}$ \cite{GisinMeas,2006Jacob}.
 The classical evolution is thus well approximated by conditioning on eigenstates of the quantum state decohered in this basis, and then evolving according to classical equations of motion.
 This is in fact the way in which the semi-classical Einstein equations are often used in practice to deal with classical mixtures (see also Appendix \ref{sec:superluminal}) – here we see that this use of them is a limiting case of the healed semi-classical equations when the diffusive noise in the classical system is negligible.
-In this limit, the resulting classical system is still described by a probability distributions over final states, but this distribution is entirely due to the probability distribution of the initial decohered quantum state.
+In this limit, the resulting classical system is still described by a probability distributions over final states, but this distribution is entirely due to the probability distribution over eigenstates of $\{z_i,H\}$ provided by the decohered quantum state.

-While this may be a valid regime in which to study semi-classical physics, more generally one would like to understand what happens while the quantum state still has coherence.
+While the low noise limit of the healed semi-classical dynamics may be a valid regime in which to study semi-classical physics, more generally one would like to understand what happens while the quantum state still has coherence.
 Here, the final probability distribution of the classical system is due to both the initial quantum state and diffusion in the classical system itself.
 In this case $\sigma$ is finite, and the full machinery presented thus far must be used.